Identity area

 History

 Trifon Haitas was born in 1966 in the village of Foufas, Kozani, Greece.
-He joined his parents in Canada together with his sister in 1972.
+He joined his parents in Canada together with his sister Eleni in 1972.
 The family lived in Leslieville before settling in Willowdale.

-In the late 1990s, Haitas worked in the film industry as a cameraman, becoming acquainted with Nicholas Stiliadis and Nick Mirkopoulos.
+In the late 1990s, Haitas worked in the film industry as a Locations Manager, becoming acquainted with Nicholas Stiliadis and Nick Mirkopoulos.
 Mirkopoulos would introduce him to Peter Maniatakos of Odyssey TV Network, and he began working as a principle cameraman there.
-Haitas also worked as a cameraman on the television program Εδώ Που Τα Λέμε (Edo Pou Ta Leme) with George Thetonis on Rogers/OMNI.
+Haitas also worked as a cameraman on the television program Εδώ Που Τα Λέμε (Edo Pou Ta Leme) with George Trialonis on Rogers/OMNI.
 Haitas also did camera work for the Shoah Foundation, which inspired him to interview veterans of the Axis Occupation of Greece, and to collect oral history testimonies from the Greek Cypriot community.

 Haitas was a founder of the Canadian Multicultural Network, where he produced episodes of Hispanic Life, which aired on OMNI Television, and a web show called Hellenic Life, which he uploaded to YouTube and Dailymotion.